Optimizing your creative assets for Google App campaigns (UAC)

 The change is a big adjustment.
-But some publishers have had their best performing campaigns on UAC since they’ve embraced it.
+But some publishers have had their best performing campaigns on UAC (now renamed “App Campaigns”) since they’ve embraced it.

 It also seems that Google has a few tricks up their sleeves, with recent announcements regarding video ads on the Google Play Store, similar audiences and playable ads.

-Insights, advices and opinions on Universal App Campaigns from the industry
+Insights, advice and opinions on App campaigns from the industry

 - The era of algorithmic marketing: 6 mobile marketers comment on Google’s UAC & more